EliotChen8/Characterization-and-Modeling-of-GaN-HEMT/document/markdown/TianyangChen-Doc-Eng.md

   plot(vd(idx), y_fit, 'r--', 'DisplayName', 'Linear Fit');
   ```

-  ==The result is as follow.
+  ==FIXME: The result is as follow.
 Here we ignored the imaginary part, AND the result IS affected:==

   <img src="assets/image17250717725520.png" alt="img" style="zoom:67%;" />